Create Time 2019-01-08 09:01 Views：3931

 Combination Trademarks combine both design elements and letters.
 The IKEA logo is a perfect example.

 You can trademark a much wider variety of intellectual property options, including slogans, symbols, colours, scents and more.
 Additionally, there are heaps of distinguishing categories used by trademark offices around the world that separate marks based on industry, function, and design such as chemicals, foods, electronics, and more.

 Any person or business entity can apply to register a trademark, provided they comply with the intellectual property legislation of that jurisdiction and can prove genuine intent to use the mark in question.
 Fun fact: there is no age restriction for trademark registration!

 A registered trademark is protected by law from infringement and misuse, meaning that ownership of the associated goods and services is legally recognized to the registrant by the government of the country in which the trademark is registered.
-A registered trademark is identified with the ®️ superscript.
+A registered trademark is identified with the circle "R" superscript.

-You are not required to register your trademark to use it in most jurisdictions.
+In some jurisdictions you are not required to register a trademark.
 Unregistered trademarks refer to those not yet registered by the IP office of the country in which the mark is being used.
-An unregistered trademark can be protected from use by other potential users by affixing a ™ or ℠ superscript to the mark but does not ensure legal trademark protection.
+An unregistered trademark can be protected from use by other potential users by affixing a TM or SM superscript to the mark but does not ensure legal trademark protection.

 What are the risks of using an unregistered trademark?